nnlgsakib/onvm/ROADMAP.md

 # ONVM Roadmap

 A staged plan to evolve ONVM into a distributed, crypto-powered serverless compute network with per-operation payments, subscriptions, and node rewards.
-Checkboxes track progress; existing capabilities are marked done.
+Built on a DAG-based hashgraph consensus (inspired by Hedera Hashgraph) for high throughput and fast finality - no traditional blocks.

 ## Foundation (existing)
 - [x] CLI entrypoints for init/run-node/upload-blob/deploy/execute/get-blob/program-info (`src/main.rs`, `src/cli.rs`)